SARIF

 GitHub Code Scanning

-Upload your SARIF results to GitHub Code Scanning:
+Upload SARIF results to GitHub Code Scanning so findings show up in your repo's Security tab:

 # Generate SARIF output